 We have no evidence that Arriva is violating the False Claims Act or is engaged in Medicare fraud.
 We wonder about all the other companies that are selling diabetic supplies or other DMEs.
 We count almost 20 companies actively peddling diabetic supplies.
 We would love to hear from anyone who has sales scripts or inside knowledge of how these companies are marketing their products.

 The federal False Claims Act pays whistleblower awards to people with inside information about Medicare fraud.
 As noted in the 2012 AmMed case, awards can be in the millions of dollars.
+In fact, the current Arriva case was also filed by a whistleblower.

+Want to learn more?
+Visit our Medicare fraud whistleblower page.
 Think you qualify as a whistleblower?
 Give us a call.
 Our whistleblower clients have received over $100 million in awards.
 All inquiries are kept strictly confidential and there is never a charge for our services unless we collect an award for you.

 MahanyLaw – America’s Medicare Fraud Whistleblower Lawyers